sonali6062/Dictionary/README.md

 # Dictionary
-This helps you find out the meaning of a word.
+It will help you to find out the meaning of any word.